 Plywood is confusing.
 There, I said it.
-Especially when it comes to how the sheet of plywood is constructed.
+Plywood pricing is even more confusing.
+Plywood thicknesses are a major factor in quality and pricing.
+But the thickness isn’t always consistent.
+This is especially true when it comes to how the sheet of plywood is constructed.
 You can have 2 panels of identical species and thickness, but is one sheet the same as the other?
-Is a 3/4 sheet with 12 plies actually better than a 3/4 sheet with 6 plies?
+Is a 3/4 sheet with 12 plies actually better than a 3/4″ sheet with 6 plies?
+Moreover plywood thicknesses of one manufacturer’s 3/4″ sheet may not be the same as the next maker’s 3/4″ sheet

 As always, the answer is a frustrating and maddening, “maybe.”

 In theory, more plies is better and not because the veneers are cut thinner and their movement is less.
+Also thinner plies means it is easier to maintain a consistent moisture content throughout the ply and from one to another.
 Actually, it is because more plies means more glue.
 Basically, we are getting closer to a synthetic product than an organic, hydroscopic one.
 The more glue we have, the more stable the panel will be.
 The increased amount of glue holds the wood’s natural tendency to move in check.
 So “better” is not really about the wood and the thickness of the plies, but all about the glue.
+Plywood thicknesses are determined by the individual plies, the glue, and the manufacturing process itself.

 And this is where the “maybe” part comes into play.
 If a poor quality glue is being used, then you have more glue lines filled with crap, and the end result is most definitely NOT a better sheet of plywood.